 Since only one eligible RCT evaluating the use of a continuous cisplatin infusion versus a one-hour bolus cisplatin infusion was found, and that had methodological limitations, no definitive conclusions can be made.
 It should be noted that 'no evidence of effect', as identified in this review, is not the same as 'evidence of no effect'.
 For other (combinations of) infusion durations and other platinum analogues no eligible studies were identified.
 More high-quality research is needed.

 Platinum-based therapy, including cisplatin, carboplatin or oxaliplatin, or a combination of these, is used to treat a variety of paediatric malignancies.
 Unfortunately, one of the most important adverse effects is the occurrence of hearing loss or ototoxicity.
 In an effort to prevent this ototoxicity, different platinum infusion durations have been studied.
-This review is an update of a previously published Cochrane review.
+This review is the second update of a previously published Cochrane review.

 To assess the effects of different durations of platinum infusion to prevent hearing loss or tinnitus, or both, in children with cancer.
 Secondary objectives were to assess possible effects of these infusion durations on: a) anti-tumour efficacy of platinum-based therapy, b) adverse effects other than hearing loss or tinnitus, and c) quality of life.

-We searched the electronic databases Cochrane Central Register of Controlled Trials (CENTRAL; The Cochrane Library 2016, Issue 4), MEDLINE (PubMed) (1945 to 18 May 2016) and EMBASE (Ovid) (1980 to 18 May 2016).
-In addition, we handsearched reference lists of relevant articles and we assessed the conference proceedings of the International Society for Paediatric Oncology (2009 up to and including 2015) and the American Society of Pediatric Hematology/Oncology (2014 and 2015).
-We scanned ClinicalTrials.gov and the World Health Organization International Clinical Trials Registry Platform (WHO ICTRP; apps.who.int/trialsearch) for ongoing trials (searched on 20 May 2016 and 24 May 2016 respectively).
+We searched the electronic databases Cochrane Central Register of Controlled Trials (CENTRAL; the Cochrane Library 15 March 2018), MEDLINE (PubMed) (1945 to 15 March 2018) and Embase (Ovid) (1980 to 15 March 2018).
+In addition, we handsearched reference lists of relevant articles and we assessed the conference proceedings of the International Society for Paediatric Oncology (2009 up to and including 2017) and the American Society of Pediatric Hematology/Oncology (2014 up to and including 2017).
+We scanned ClinicalTrials.gov and the World Health Organization International Clinical Trials Registry Platform (WHO ICTRP; apps.who.int/trialsearch) for ongoing trials (searched on 12 March 2018 and 13 March 2018 respectively).